engrit-illinois/Get-DiskInfo/README.md

 # Summary
 Returns information about the disk size and free space from a list of remote computers.

 It calculates percent free space, and outputs the data in a convenient table to the screen.
-It also optionally outputs a proper PowerSHell object, and/or a CSV file and a log.
+It also optionally outputs a proper PowerShell object, and/or a CSV file and a log.

 It's intended for a fast glance at disk space health of multiple machines.
 It's very fast, except when it tries to contact machines which don't respond.